sei-protocol/sei-chain/oracle/price-feeder/README.md

 ## Create an account for Oracle Price Feeder Delegate
-1) To avoid account sequence errors with the admin account, it's reccomended to create a different account as an Oracle delegate.
+1) To avoid account sequence errors with the admin account, it's recommended to create a different account as an Oracle delegate.
 To do so, you'll need to create the account with
 `seid keys add price-feeder-delegate` or any other account name.
 This may still cause account sequence errors for the delegate account but since it's only being used for the Oracle price feeder, it's not a concern
 2) With the account address output, `export PRICE_FEEDER_DELEGATE_ADDR=<output>`
 3) `seid tx oracle set-feeder $PRICE_FEEDER_DELEGATE_ADDR --from <validator-wallet> --fees 2000usei -b block -y --chain-id {chain-id}`